2017 Lincoln Nebraska Women's March

 The 2017 Lincoln Nebraska Women's March was a political demonstration of approximately 3,000 to 4,000 women in Lincoln, Nebraska.
 It took place on January 21, 2017, the day after the inauguration of President Donald Trump.
 The Lincoln march was part of a larger movement of anti-Trump women's marches that happened across the United States.

 Protesters gathered in downtown Lincoln, Nebraska to express their solidarity for women's rights issues.
-They marched from UNL Student Union to the State Capitol a few blocks away.
+They marched from the UNL Student Union to the State Capitol seven blocks away.
 Lincoln was one of three locations that hosted a march in Nebraska, with Omaha and Loup City being the other two.
 The nationwide Women's March of January 21, 2017 has been estimated as the largest single-day demonstration in United States history.
 The Lincoln March reoccurs every year, including 2020, when held virtually due to the COVID-19 pandemic.

 2017 Event Logistics

 Organizers

 The local march was primarily organized through Facebook by Wendy Hines, a resident of Lincoln, Nebraska.